 Kids and Sports

-Amazon also offer parental controls, either via your streamer or directly through Amazon’s website.
+Amazon also offers parental controls, either via your streamer or directly through Amazon’s website.
 You can set a secret PIN, and then use it to block content with age restrictions, as determined by the “British Board of Film Classification”.

-The Amazon Prime Instant Video interface – Give Us Profiles!
+The Amazon Prime Video interface

 While the basic Amazon Prime Instant Video interface is similar in the various devices you might use it on, there are a few changes here and there, which makes the usability inconsistent at times.
 They should really take a page from Netflix’ book, where all their apps are almost identical on different devices.

 For example, the Amazon interface on my Samsung Smart TV has a completely different series screen than the one on my Amazon Fire TV.
-And somehow, the Smart TV interface doesn’t show any indication of episodes you’ve already watched – that’s an awful, awful omission, and Amazon should really take more care to keep a consistent, useful interface across devices.

 The basic interface is built of rows of thumbnails of titles – either movies or TV programmes, put together in groups of genres, “Recently Added”, “Trending”, etc’.